 Career advice, insights & tips for HR professionals

 With a global marketplace and customers & consumers becoming more savvy, the need for organizations to differentiate with a compelling story and set of beliefs that make them ‘the no-brainer choice’ has never been more so.
-Natalie Cooper interviews innovation expert Cris Beswick.
+Changeboard interviews innovation expert Cris Beswick.

 Click to jump to section

 - Major global challenge - innovation

 - Personality and leadership

 - Brave leaders = calculated risk

 - Customer experiences